 When people with psychosis do end up resembling this stereotype, it’s because the system has failed them on multiple levels over and over again.
 It is not the unkempt homeless person that’s to be feared, it’s the system that’s so broken that it can’t catch people when they first start to fall.

 Then you have the violence stereotype.
 There’s yet another mass shooting?
 All of a sudden everyone’s clamouring to say the shooter must have been crazy.
 Forget about better gun control laws, people want to lock up the crazy folks.
 Because after all, how could someone do something like that and not be psychotic?
 Easy answer – a psychopath.

-That brings us to another issue, the idea that psychotic = psycho = psychopath.
+That brings us to another issue, the idea that psychotic, psychopathic, and psycho all refer to the same thing.
 Psychotic is an adjective for someone experiencing psychosis.
-Psychopaths are kind of an extreme version of a sociopaths.
+Psychopaths are kind of an extreme version of sociopaths.
 They lack empathy, but psychopathy is not considered an illness.
 Psycho is a slang term that derives from the Latin word psyche, meaning mind or soul, but gets tossed around loosely to label anyone who’s seen as being crazy.